section-engineering-education/engineering-education/articles/js-and-web-apis/index.md

 After Line 9, all the synchronous code has executed, your call stack is empty, but the `printHello()` function is still sitting in the Task Queue waiting to be pushed onto the call stack and executed.

-For this to happen:
+For `printHello()` to be allowed back into JavaScript's Global Execution Context:
 1. All of the synchronous code must have executed.
 2. The call stack must be empty.

-The checking of these rules is referred to as the [Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)
+The process of checking these rules is referred to as the [Event Loop](https://developer.mozilla.org/en-US/docs/Web/JavaScript/EventLoop)

 If the rules are satisfied, functionality sitting on the Task Queue is executed in the order they were added to the queue.
 First in, first out.

+`printHello()` finally executes.

+You now have an understanding of how JavaScript uses web browser functionality to achieve Asynchronicity.

 ### Conclusion

-Hopefully, this gives you a bearing of how JavaScript works with Web Browser APIs to achieve Asynchronous functionality.

 This article does not cover everything on the topic and I encourage you to read the resource linked below.